BEACH PARTIES!!

 Names and addresses for future communications:

-If you know people who should know about this, please send me their contact information, but also let them know about it directly (ie, give them this www page link) as that would help speed things up.
+this, please send me their contact information, but also let them know about it directly (ie, give them this www page link) as that would help speed things up.

 Who knows how to get hold of Werner A. M. Mehlhop?!